Kingfisher, Oklahoma: History

+19th century

 Kingfisher came into existence on April 22, 1889, when land owned by the federal government was opened to settlement by "land run".
-A huge area in what is now central Oklahoma was literally "peopled" by Americans overnight.
+A huge area in what is now central Oklahoma was literally "peopled" by non-Native Americans overnight.
 The city is situated on a part of the Chisholm Trail, over which millions of Texas longhorns were driven to railheads in Kansas in the years immediately following the Civil War.
 Extension of the railroads and settlement of the open range ended this colorful era.

 The town was named for an early resident who several landmarks were named for, a man named King Fisher.

 The bill that opened Oklahoma Territory to non-Indian settlement limited the sizes of townsites to 320 acre.
 Settlers in the Kingfisher area formed two communities: Kingfisher City, on the north side of the settlement, and Lisbon, on the south side.
 The two merged on June 14, 1890, and the resulting town was named Kingfisher.
 Oklahoma Territory was organized May 2, 1890, and consisted of the Unassigned Lands and the Panhandle.
 The Western District included present-day Kingfisher County, part of Canadian County and the Panhandle.
 Abraham Jefferson Seay, a Missouri native, was appointed as District Judge and moved to Kingfisher.
 In 1892, Seay was appointed as the second territorial governor by President Benjamin Harrison.

+Railroads helped with Kingfisher’s growth: the Chicago, Kansas and Nebraska Railway (later part of the Rock Island) built through the area, the first passenger train arriving on October 23, 1889.